vtnerd/MaidSafe-Network-Filesystem/docs/posix_api.md

 ## Posix Style API ##
+All public functions in this API provide the strong exception guarantee.

 ### StorageID ###
 > maidsafe/nfs/storage_id.h

+- [ ] Thread-safe Public Functions
+- [x] Copyable
+- [x] Movable

 Represents the [`StorageID`](#storageid) abstraction listed above.
 Obtaining relevant `StorageID` objects are out of the scope of this document.